zuzavop/vbs-backend/README.md

 **Description:** Accepts a JSON object with a list of filters and optional parameters.
 It retrieves a list of images based on the provided filters.

+**Required Parameters:**
+- `filter`: A dictionary containing filters to apply to the search results, such as `{"weekday": "Monday", "hour": "12-15"}`.
+- `dataset`: The name of the dataset to search in (default is "MVK").
+The dataset needs to support filtering.

+**Optional Parameters:**
+- `k`: The number of results to return (default is 1000).
+- `model`: The name of the model to use for the search (default is "clip-vit-so400m").
+- `add_features`: Whether to add features to the response (default is false).
+- `speed_up`: Whether to speed up the search by downloading a precomputed JSON file (default is true).

 **Request Body Example:**
 ```json
 {